Sports Coach Logo Sports Coach Training Principles Fitness Components

 Before Your Adventure

 • Cut your toenails.
 Long toenails can easily cut the skin in your other toes or cause soreness and pain in your feet.
-This can affect your movements while running, hiking, or climbing.
+It can affect your movements while running, hiking, or climbing.
 Be careful, however, not to cut it too short and risk an ingrown toenail.
 You will not want to experience pain, redness, and infection on your toes in the middle of your outdoor adventure.

 • Cover blister-sensitive areas.
-Blisters are quite common among adventurers because of the constant friction between the skin and the shoes.
+Blisters are ordinary among adventurers because of the constant friction between the skin and the shoes.
 Before wearing shoes, put paper tape over blister hot spots on your feet to prevent formation.
 Paper tape is more effective than specialized foot patches and can be found at drugstores alongside medical and surgical tape.

 During Your Adventure

 • Learn to shorten your stride.
 Take shorter but quicker steps to avoid missteps, trips, or falls that could cause sprains or broken bones.
 This technique has been proven to work effectively among runners.
-It also helps reduce the friction and stress on your feet, common causes of plantar fasciitis.
+It also helps reduce the friction and stress on your feet, which are common causes of plantar fasciitis.

 • Elevate your feet.
 Raising your feet against a wall or a solid surface for at least 20 minutes after a strenuous activity will help muscle recovery.
 It will also lessen the feeling of heaviness and fatigue that might bear down on your legs and feet the next day, which might affect your balance and bearing.